UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: Fair Share
 * A cluster is a shared environment thus a a resource requesting system.
 Policies ensure that everyone has a "fair share" to the resources (e.g., user processor limits).
-* Spartan's general partition (cloud, physical) treat all jobs equally.
+* Spartan's general partitions treat all jobs equally.
 The GPGPU has allocation based on purchasing.
 -- *Slide End* --

 -- *Slide* --